 Kastoria and its Furrier Past

 Kastoria is the capital city of the Kastoria regional unit of Greece.
-Despite that fact, it has a very laid back, small-town ambiance about it.
+Despite that fact, it has a very laid-back, small-town ambiance.

 Things to do in Kastoria